 New England lore about snow is a mixture of practical observation and superstition.
 We gathered a few of the best.

-What They Say About Snow
+What They Say About The Stuff

 In 1896, Clifton Johnson of Hadley, Mass., collected New England proverbs in his book, What They Say in New England – A Book of Signs, Sayings and Superstitions.